Sharin Pablo de Roca

 As partner in the firm, Sharin oversees the Corporate & Intellectual Property Practice Groups.
 Her practice has focused on a wide range of corporate matters, including mergers and acquisitions, corporate finance, corporate governance, restructurings, project finance and foreign investment.
 As a specialist in Competition Law and Intellectual Property, she advises a wide variety of clients in both regulated and non-regulated sectors of the economy.

 In December 2012 she was elected by her Dominican colleagues as National Delegate for the Dominican Republic before the Interamerican Association of Intellectual Property (ASIPI).
-Currently she serves as the First Vice-President on the Board of Directors of the Dominican Association of Intellectual Property (ADOPI).
+Currently she serves as the President on the Board of Directors of the Dominican Association of Intellectual Property (ADOPI).
 She is also a member of the Competition Committee of ASIPI and member of the Anticounterfeiting Committee of the International Trademark Association (INTA).

 Her practice began as paralegal in the law firm Pellerano & Herrera in the Contracts and Banking Practice.
 Once graduated as Bachelor of Law, Summa Cum Laude, in the Pontificia Universidad Católica Madre y Maestra (PUCMM), she went on to join the team of professionals that worked as project managers in the Fundación Institucionalidad y Justicia (FINJUS).
 FINJUS is the most important nonprofit organization in the Dominican Republic, created by a prominent group of Dominican jurists and entrepreneurs, with the mission to support the strategic reform process and modernization of the State, to ensure democratic institutions, the rule of law and legal certainty in the country.
 In just a few months, she went from Project Manager to General Coordinator of FINJUS, directly assisting the Executive Director and the Board of Directors in the coordination and management of the different projects that were being prompted as a means of strengthening the transparency, the institutionalization of the Dominican Government and the reform of the Judicial Branch.